FOREX-Canadian, Aussie dollars driven higher by oil boost

 By Ritvik Carvalho

-LONDON, May 15 (Reuters) - The Canadian dollar hit its highest level in over two weeks and the Australian dollar hit a 12-day high on Monday as a bounce in oil prices drove a recovery in major commodity-linked currencies.
-Saudi Arabia and Russia agreed on Monday to extend oil output cuts until March 2018 to rein in a global crude glut, pushing up prices by as much as 2 percent and dominating morning trade on European currency markets.
+LONDON, May 15 (Reuters) - The Canadian dollar hit its highest level in two weeks and the Australian dollar a 10-day high on Monday as a bounce in oil prices drove a recovery in major commodity-linked currencies.
+Saudi Arabia and Russia agreed on Monday to extend oil output cuts until March 2018 to rein in a global crude glut, pushing up prices by as much as 2 percent and dominating early trade on European currency markets.

-That gave the Canadian dollar a 0.7 percent lift, hitting its highest level since April 27, at C$1.3609 per dollar.
+That gave the Canadian dollar a 0.6 percent lift, hitting its highest level since April 28, at C$1.3629 per dollar.

 Weekly positioning data also showed speculators are net long Australian dollars, which helped it move away from last week's four-month lows.

-After quiet trading in morning hours, the euro had risen 0.3 percent by midday to $1.0973, analysts flagging $1.10 as a potential level for the single currency to cross this week.

-Investors appear to have taken a more optimistic view on the single currency after pro-European Emmanuel Macron's victory in France's presidential election, with the euro marking its first net long positioning since early May 2014.
+"They (commodities currencies) are being boosted as commodity prices are boosted, oil in particular helping the Canadian dollar," Alvin Tan, currency strategist with Societe Generale in London, said.

+"It's a combination of strong commodities and a weak dollar," he said.

-The dollar started the week on the defensive after U.S. economic data came in shy of expectations and a weekend missile test by North Korea saw investors buy into the safe haven yen.
+The dollar started the week on the defensive after U.S. economic data came in shy of expectations and a weekend missile test by North Korea underpinned the safe-haven yen.

 U.S. data on Friday showed a smaller-than-expected 0.4 percent increase in April retail sales from March, while a disappointing consumer prices report raised concerns for the retail sector and the broader economy.

+"The data was weaker than expected, but not weak enough to keep the dollar under pressure for long," Mitsuo Imaizumi, Tokyo-based chief foreign-exchange strategist at Daiwa Securities, said.

+"The North Korean missile news over the weekend gave the yen some lift, but not much," he said.
+"Overall, we see the dollar trading in its recent ranges for the time being, with investors focused on next month's Federal Open Market Committee meeting."

-The Federal Reserve is widely expected to raise interest rates at its June meeting and has forecast two more hikes this year following its a quarter point increase in March.
-Fed funds futures are pricing in a 90 percent chance of a rate hike in June, according to the CME's Fedwatch tool.
+The Federal Reserve is widely expected to raise interest rates at that meeting and has forecast two more hikes this year following its a quarter point increase in March.

-Kathleen Brooks, research director at CityIndex noted U.S. rate hike expectations appear to be "barrelling ahead" of economic data and the dollar.

-"This suggests that the Fed may normalise interest rates even if the economic data goes through a rough patch.
-It also suggests that the prospect of rate hikes to bring interest rates back to a normal level may not lead to a surge in the buck," she wrote in a note.
-(Editing by Alexander Smith and Pritha Sarkar)
+The euro marked its first net long positioning since early May 2014 in the week up to last Tuesday, as investors breathed a collective sigh of relief following pro-European Emmanuel Macron's victory over anti-EU candidate Marine Le Pen in the second round of France's presidential election on May 7.